 P.S.
 Happy Valentine's Day 2020 (I had my wife in mind as the "you" in the song, and I'll write her more songs some day.
 At least I can dedicate this post to her.
 Thank you, Samantha, for supporting me in all the other priorities that do matter more.
 I love you.)

 P.P.S.
 I also want to find better ways to share my music that have no paywalls, ads, etc. I have some lists to look into.
 I've put some things on Archive.org in the past.
-I really don't like that you have to log in to Soundcloud to download the song (though streaming it doesn't require log in at least).
-Like everything else I do, it's licensed with CC BY-SA — everyone can and should share and otherwise do anything you want with this as long as you include credit and keep the license in order to pass the freedoms on.
+With Soundcloud, anyone can download with the button included in the embedded player, but strangely you have to log in to download if you visit the song at Soundcloud.
+Like everything else I do, this is licensed CC BY-SA — everyone can and should share and otherwise do anything you want with this as long as you include credit and pass on the freedoms using the same license for any derivative works.

 Take lessons with me!

 Looking for music lessons in Oregon City or Portland (or perhaps over the internet)?
 I teach all ages and levels and a variety of musical styles.
 I specialize in bringing to lessons the science and psychology of music along with creative exploration.
 Visit the lessons page to learn more.